What is the purpose of having a centralized repository?

 Investigators funded by an R01 are encouraged to deposit and make resources available to the community via data type specific or generalist repositories adhering to NIH Data Management and Sharing (DMS) Policy and NIDDK DMS Guidance for selecting an appropriate repository.
 In general, investigators funded through individual R01s will not be eligible or expected to submit resources into NIDDK-CR.
 There are instances when an R01 grant that transitions to or from a larger multi-site study funded via a cooperative agreement, or is an ancillary study to a cooperative agreement, may be eligible to deposit resources into NIDDK-CR, if the resources generated via the cooperative agreement will be submitted to or are under the guardianship of NIDDK-CR.
 A list of possible repositories can be found on the External Links page.

-Are there any costs associated with depositing resources in the NIDDK Central Repository?
+Are there any costs associated with depositing resources in NIDDK Central Repository?

 Studies eligible to deposit resources, may do so at no additional cost to the contributing study, meaning, NIDDK-CR does not normally charge for the transfer and curation of data, or for the transfer and accessioning of specimens.
 Moreover, NIDDK-CR will cover the incoming shipping costs of the specimens (shipping boxes and waybill).
 NIDDK-CR does not cover costs associated with reconciling and prepackaging data for deposit, nor the costs associated with collection, processing, local storage, retrieval, sorting, and packaging specimens for transfer.

-NIDDK Central Repository Resource Archival and Sharing Policy seeks to balance the interests of the contributing study investigators and those of the larger scientific community by setting defined proprietary periods.
-The proprietary period for each study will be mutually agreed upon by the study leadership and NIDDK-CR in writing.
-NIDDK-CR policy requires a written protocol-level Resource Archival and Sharing Request before participants are enrolled that establishes submission and public sharing timeframes and proprietary periods per NIH Data Management and Sharing Policy.
+NIDDK Central Repository Resource Archival and Sharing Policy seeks to balance the interests of the contributing study investigators and those of the larger scientific community by setting defined timeframes for publicly sharing data and specimens.
+The periods for each study will be mutually agreed upon by the study leadership and NIDDK-CR in writing.
+NIDDK-CR policy requires a written protocol-level Resource Archival and Sharing Request before participants are enrolled that establishes submission and public sharing timeframes per NIH Data Management and Sharing Policy.

 In alignment with NIH DMS policy, NIDDK-CR policies and procedures support initial and continuing access by the contributing study investigators, but not of prolonged and exclusive access, thus encouraging timely release and sharing of study generated resources.
 This should include both data and a corresponding set of specimens to be submitted and made available for access by the scientific community.

-What data should be sent to the NIDDK Central Repository?
+What data should be sent to NIDDK Central Repository?

 What is a linking or linkage file?
 When should the linkage file be provided?